 Pizza delivery goes straight from your doorstep to your ass.

-And it really is best to knock before taking the shortcut through the boys’ locker room.
+It really is best to knock first before taking the shortcut through the boys’ locker room.

 Related Anecdotes & Key Information

 Before I had my driver’s license, I would ride my horse into town and tie her up outside the gas station so I could go in and buy a soda – and no one in town would even bat an eye.
 That’s how small my hometown is.

 I also have 5 additional siblings who grew up with my dad and stepmom about an hour from us.

 Our sophomore year of college my roommate and I moved off campus into an apartment and I cooked us our first dinner in our new place.
 I made homemade spaghetti.
 So much homemade spaghetti, in fact, that it took us a week to eat it all.
 I’d spent my entire life cooking meals to feed 10 people and had never considered doing it any other way!